apache/doris/docs/en/docs/ecosystem/audit-plugin.md

 ### FE Configuration

-FE's plugin framework is an experimental feature, which is closed by default.
-In the FE configuration file, add `plugin_enable = true` to enable the plugin framework.
+The audit log plug-in framework is disabled by default in Doris.
+You need to add `plugin_enable = true `to the FE configuration file to enable plugin framework.

 ### AuditLoader Configuration